 The Wells Fargo Rewards® Card offers an intro 0% APR on purchases and balance transfers for 15 months from account opening.
-After that, you’ll be charged a variable APR of 18.74% to 27.74% for both purchases and balance transfers, based on your creditworthiness.
-But be aware: Balance transfers must be completed within 120 days of your account opening to qualify for the intro balance transfer APR offer, and they’ll carry an intro balance transfer fee of 3% (minimum $5) for the first 120 days from account opening.
+After that, you’ll be charged variable APRs of 12.49% to 25.49% for purchases and balance transfers, based on your creditworthiness.
+But be aware: Balance transfers must be requested within 120 days of your account opening to qualify for the intro balance transfer APR offer, and they’ll carry an intro balance transfer fee of 3% (minimum $5) for the first 120 days from account opening.
 After 120 days, you’ll have to pay a fee of 5% for each transfer (minimum $5).

 Not great for international trips

 The Wells Fargo Rewards® Card is a Visa credit card, which makes it easy to use around the world.
 Just beware of the 3% foreign transaction fee, which is charged each time you make a purchase outside of the U.S. If this is a deal breaker for you, there are plenty of other travel cards that don’t charge a foreign transaction fee.

 But if you’re traveling domestically and need to rent a vehicle, the Wells Fargo Rewards® Card could be a good card to use.
 If you pay for an eligible car rental with this card, it offers a rental car collision damage waiver.
 You can use it for roadside dispatch, travel-accident insurance and travel-emergency assistance, too.